tanveeratlogicx/VAPTSecurity/SUPERADMIN_GUIDE.md

-# VAPT Security - Superadmin Guide (v4.0.0)
+# VAPT Security - Superadmin Guide (v4.1.0)

 **CONFIDENTIAL** - Do not distribute to clients.

 ## Domain Admin Access

-The "Domain Admin" control panel is hidden and accessible only to the Superadmin (`tanmalik786`).
+The "Domain Admin" control panel is hidden and accessible only to the authorized Superadmin.

 **Direct Access URL:**
 `[Your Domain]/wp-admin/admin.php?page=vapt-domain-control`

 ### Access Requirements:
 1.  **Or**, you can access the page directly without logging in.
-You will be prompted to verify your identity via an OTP sent to `tanmalik786@gmail.com`.
+You will be prompted to verify your identity via an OTP sent to your registered Superadmin email.
 2. Once verified, a secure session cookie grants access for 24 hours.

 ### Configuration Generator